tdd-in-our-dna/unit-testing-best-practices/README.md

 # unit-testing-best-practices

 Tests are just as important as production code, but they are different.
 Through trial and error we have learnt & continue to learn better testing practices but much of that knowledge is not yet widespread.
 Through the code here which can be understood in tandem with our sessions, we try to make an effort to spread this knowledge.

 ## Session-1:

-## Session-2:
+## Session-2: Tiny universe principle.
+State verification over Behaviour verification

+Customer controller comes with an API that saves customers by validating them CustomerControllerTestV1 and CustomerControllerTestV2 show how tests can improve progressively, when they run independently.
+Doing State verification over behaviour verification is better since Behaviour of code(Structure of the code) is bound to change or refactor whereas state will remain as long as the business requirements stay the same.

 ## Session-3:

 ## Session-4:

 ## Session-5:

 ## Session-6: Relating ROI with Unit Testing Best Practices